k98kurz/tapescript/language_spec.md

 beforehand if `tape.flags[10]` is set, which is default behavior.
 - `[...]
 OP_CHECK_TEMPLATE_VERIFY sigflags` - runs `OP_CHECK_TEMPLATE sigflags`
 then `OP_VERIFY`
 - `[...]
-OP_TAPROOT root` - if the top item in the stack is a public key, verify the supplied script (2nd item from stack top) and the public key combine into the root using sha256 and ed25519, then execute the supplied script if they do or remove the script from the stack and put 0x00 onto the stack if they do not;
+PUSH root OP_TAPROOT sigflags` - if the 2nd item in the stack is a
-else verify the top item is a signature that validates against the root as the public key, and put 0xFF onto stack if it is or 0x00 onto the stack otherwise
+public key, verify the supplied script (3rd item from stack top) and the public key combine into the root using sha256 and ed25519, then execute the supplied script if they do or remove the script from the stack and put 0x00 onto the stack if they do not; else verify the 2nd item is a signature that validates against the root (top item) as the public key, and put 0xFF onto stack if it is or 0x00 onto the stack otherwise
 - `NOP count` - removes `count` values from the stack; dummy ops useful for soft fork updates